UniversityofWarwick/id7/README.md

 1. Install Ruby and `gem install bundler`
 2. From the root `/id7` directory, run `bundle install` to install dependent gems.
+3. From the root `/id7` directory, run `grunt` to generate CSS/JS, which is used on the sample site.
 4. From the root `/id7` directory, run `bin/jekyll serve` in the command line.
 To develop core CSS/JS, run `grunt watch` from another terminal at the same time.
 5. Open <http://localhost:9001> in your browser, et voilà.